Morphine liposomal Side Effects

 1. "Product Information.
 DepoDur (morphine liposomal)."
 Endo Laboratories LLC, Chadds Ford, PA.

-Not all side effects for morphine liposomal may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of morphine liposomal may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about morphine liposomal